What we’re working on

 Local Area SEND Inspection

-In Spring 2023 a new inspection framework was brought in to specifically look at the local SEND system.
-These inspections are carried out by OFSTED and the CQC in the same way, but with a focus on SEND provisions.
-The reason for the inspections is so that inspectors can find out how support is working for children and young people aged 0-25 years with SEND in the local area.
+The reason for this is so that inspectors can find out how support is working for children and young people aged 0-25 years with SEND in the local area.

 Area SEND Inspection in South Gloucestershire